 Markets in Fragile Contexts: Lessons from the Seed Market System in Eastern DRC

-Join Marketlinks, Agrilinks, and the Feed the Future Enabling Environment for Food Security (EEFS) project on Thursday, February 6 for a webinar examining the enabling environment for agricultural market systems in fragile contexts.
+Marketlinks, Agrilinks, and the Feed the Future Enabling Environment for Food Security (EEFS) project hosted a joint webinar on Thursday, February 6, 2020, examining the enabling environment for agricultural market systems in fragile contexts.

-Drawing on EEFS’ recent study of seed markets in eastern Democratic Republic of Congo (DRC), speakers will discuss findings, recommendations, and a phased road map for how the public sector and donors can facilitate private investment in eastern DRC’s seed market system.
+Drawing on EEFS’ recent study of seed markets in eastern Democratic Republic of Congo (DRC), speakers discussed findings, recommendations, and a phased road map for how the public sector and donors can facilitate private investment in eastern DRC’s seed market system.

 As USAID programming orients toward the Journey to Self-Reliance, interventions in the agriculture sector must support an enabling environment for private sector investment.
 A healthy enabling environment in which clear rules and sound institutions facilitate private sector actors’ involvement is the bedrock of an inclusive, self-sustaining agricultural market system.